Christopher Wylie: Millennial Who ‘Broke’ Facebook And Conceived The Internet’s Largest Psychological Warfare

 — The Guardian (@guardian) March 18, 2018

-Who is Christopher Wylie?
+Who Is Christopher Wylie?

 Christopher Wylie is a Canadian citizen who grew up dyslexic and with a diagnosis of ADHD.
-At 16, he left school without a single qualification but by 17, he was working for the Leader of Opposition in Canada.
+At 16, he left school without a single qualification, but by 17, he was working for the Leader of Opposition in Canada.
 A year later, he had his first tryst with big data through Barack Obama’s national director of targeting, which he then introduced to the Liberal Party in his home country.
 Having found his calling, he taught himself to code and left Canada for the United Kingdom to pursue law at the London School of Economics.

 While a student there, he was approached by the Liberal Democrats to work for them on voter targeting.
 Having been hooked to data science and its usefulness to politics already, Wylie decided to balance between pursuing his law degree and working with the Liberal Democrats.
 He says he was interested in working for them because of his curiosity about why the Lib Dems, despite being a major force till the 19th century, had lately performed so atrociously in the elections.
 It was now that he came across a paper by two psychologists, Michal Kosinski and David Stillwell, who, for the first time in history, had found a way of measuring personality traits across the population and correlating scores against Facebook “likes” across millions of people.
 Kosinski and Stillwell had obtained the data of Facebook users with their consent for academic purposes, but later their mechanism was to be replicated by another psychologist in a completely unethical manner.

 This research was of great importance to defense and military services, and they were ready to pay through the nose for Kosinski’s and Stillwell’s research.
-Boeing and the US’ secretive Defense Advanced Research Projects Agency (DARPA) were at least two potential clients cited by the psychologists in their research.
+Boeing and the U.S. secretive Defense Advanced Research Projects Agency (DARPA) were at least two potential clients cited by the psychologists in their research.

-What did Wylie do next?
+What Did Wylie Do Next?

 For Wylie, the paper’s results had far-reaching consequences.
 He figured if accurate psychological profiles could be built through an algorithm similar to the one used by Kosinski and Stillwell, it could greatly impact a political party aiming to win any election.
 He reached to the Liberal Democrats with the idea about profiling, predicting that they would lose in an even worse manner in the upcoming elections.
 But the Lib Dems didn’t like Wylie’s pessimism and recused him.
 However, one Liberal Democrat introduced him to Cambridge Analytica’s parent company, SCL, and its subsidiary SCL Elections, which worked in the domain of informational warfare and had already conducted operations in more than 100 elections around the world.
 In 2007, they had spread the false propaganda which later became mainstream in Nigeria — namely that the election was going to be rigged.